Polyurethane can transform wood surfaces, adding both beauty and protection. But getting the right number of coats is key.

 How many coats of polyurethane on furniture?

 Use 2 coats of polyurethane if you’re just refinishing plain old wood.
 If you’re restoring wood with a grain or color contrast, it can take more than 5 coats to get a good result.
-If you have blemishes of any kind on your surface (they really need to be removed before applying a new coat), three coats may do the trick.
+If you have blemishes of any kind on your surface (they need to be removed before applying a new coat), three coats may do the trick.
 Always of course test for tackiness before applying another coat – that way you don’t have to worry about ruining your final product with an extra coat of poly.

 How many coats of polyurethane on stained wood?